 Resources about Animation and Animated films are split between two libraries.
 Sherman Art Library has a small collection about Anime.
 Most books would have the call number NC 1766 .J3.
 Baker/Berry Library also has books on Animé and animated films, their history and criticisms with the call number of PN 1997.5 on Baker Level 4.

 Articles and other writings about movies can be found in many publications.
 Our collection includes 1 magazine which looks exclusively at Animé.
 That title is listed below.
-You can use Film & Television Literature Index to find more articles or use the Summon box below.
+You can use Film & Television Literature Index to find more articles.

 Want an easy way to keep up with the journal literature for all facets of Film Studies?
 And you use a mobile device?
 You can install the BrowZine app and create a custom Bookshelf of your favorite journal titles.
 Then you will get the Table of Contents (ToCs) of your favorite journals automatically delivered to you when they become available.
 Once you have the ToC's, you can download and read the articles you want from the journals for which we have subscriptions.